-Australia Christian College is highly committed to equity and access policy to help students with disabilities who need help in completing the course.
+The Australian College of Christianity is highly committed to equity and access policy to help students with disabilities who need help in completing the course.
 ACC may play a role in overcoming barriers or provide access to external services.
 If necessary, course delivery and assessing methods may be modified to take into account of their circumstances while maintaining integrity of the unit of competency.
 (See ‘ Students with Special Needs’ on your student handbook for the further details.)

-The following course specific competencies are achieved through completion of Graduate Diploma of relationship Counselling.
+The following course-specific competencies are achieved through completion of the Graduate Diploma of Relationship Counselling.

-To receive Graduate Diploma of Relationship Counselling, students must satisfactorily complete the subjects in the following table.
-Graduate Diploma course includes 11 subjects (5 units of core units and 5 units of elective units ), approximately 1200 hours of study.
+To achieve the Graduate Diploma of Relationship Counselling, students must satisfactorily complete the subjects in the following table.
+Graduate Diploma course includes 11 subjects (5 units of core units and 5 units of elective units ), an approximate 1200 hours of study.

 |Subject Code||Name||Subject length||Competency Code||Volume (hr: hours)|